fx-lange/unity-sketchapp-import/README.md

 * Open the plugin via `Window/Sketch Import
 * Select the `layers.json` from your *Sketch Export* (inside the `imported` subfolder as mentioned above).
 * Select an UI component (like Canvas,Panel,...) inside your scene as the *Root* for your imported UI layers.
+* Select the Image Prefab from the Import Package Prefabs folder.

 ## Dependencies